CaesarXInsanium/ArtOfComputerProgrammingNotes/README.md

 - [ ] finish the exercises
 - [ ] learn how to use ORG Mode on Neovim
   - [ ] take notes in org mode format
-  - failed this miserablly since ORG mode suck on Neovim and Neorg is still alpha stage
+  - failed this miserably since ORG mode suck on Neovim and Neorg is still alpha stage
 - [ ] Read and reread the Material
 - [x] export documents using Pandoc
 - [ ] apply for job at Microsoft/Google/Facebook and then reject offer, begin startup
 - [x] write a README
-- [x] move to markdown format
+- [x] move to Markdown format

 ## Overall Book Notes